cekbote/dsp-lab/Lab-01/Readme.md

 &nbsp; &nbsp; &nbsp; _Fig.1_ &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  _Fig.2_ &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp; &nbsp;  _Fig.3_

 If we take a first order difference of the signal in _Fig.1_ we get back a zero value.
-However if we take a first order difference of the signal in _Fig,2_ we get a definite output.
-If we take a first order difference in _Fig.3_ output increases a lot, even more than the signal in _Fig.2_.
+However if we take a first order difference of the signal in _Fig.2_ we get a definite output.
+If we take a first order difference of the signal in _Fig.3_ output increases a lot, even more than the signal in _Fig.2_.
 This is because the signal in _Fig.3_ is changing very fast as compared to the signal in _Fig.2_.
-Therefore, we can say that a first order difference filter enhances signals with a faster rate of change (higher frequency) as compared to ones of lower frequencies.
-Therefore, a first order difference filter can be used to filter out components of a signal that change very slowly (low frequency signals).
-Hence, a moving average filter is a high pass filter.
+However, if the frequency of the signal in _Fig.3_ is very high, then it is possible, that a three point central difference outputs a very small value.
+That can be because the x[n] corresponds a large positive value and the x[n-2] corresponds to the same or a similar value.
+(If the time period of the signal is such that it is less than 2 units of time {as x[n-2] }).
+Therefore, we can say that a three point central difference filter is a band pass filter.

 #### Magnitude Response and Phase Response Plots